Hanabi Festival Dates, What to Expect & Attractions to Explore!

 Known for its rich history and vibrant culture, the Kansai region (Osaka, Kyoto etc.) offers some of Japan’s most spectacular firework festivals.
 One of the major highlights is the Osaka Tenjin Festival, a grand celebration featuring spectacular fireworks, lively parades and boat processions!

-1. Shira-hama Fireworks Display
+1. Wakayama Marina City Fireworks Display

-Don’t miss this event that’s happening across the month of August (4th, 18th, 25th) and get your tickets!
+Don’t miss this event that’s happening across the month of 13, 14, 15,16, 23 August and 14 September!

 Getting There

 Reaching Shira-hama beach is easy and convenient, especially by bullet train.
-If you're heading in from Tokyo, take the Shinkansen train to Shin-Osaka station before transferring to the Limited Express Kurushio that takes you to Shira-hama station (JR Kinokuni Line)
+If you're heading in from Tokyo, take the Shinkansen train to Shin-Osaka station before transferring to the Limited Express Kurushio that takes you to Shira-hama station (JR Kinokuni Line).

 Hotels Near the Festival